ramnathv/slidify/README.md

 ### Initialize Deck ###

-You can initialize a slide directory using the function `create_deck`, and initialize a git repository by passing the option `git = TRUE`.
+You can initialize a slide deck using `create_deck()`.
+If you have `git` installed, you can passing the option `git = TRUE` to automatically initialize a git repository, which will come in handy for publishing to `gh-pages`.

 ```R
 create_deck('mydeck', git = TRUE)